rosiecakes/django-docker-dojo/README.md

 Nginx & Gunicorn settings are set up in production, (and stored securely in development).

+## Deployment, and certificates in production
+In production, you'll need to issue a TLS security certificate to ensure the security of the application at that domain.
+To do this, Configure the name server so that WEB_DOMAIN points to the IP of your server.
+The following command can be used to generate a Let's Encrypt TLS certificate:

+    $ docker run \
+    --publish 80:80 \
+    --volume /root/data/certbot:/etc/letsencrypt \
+    certbot/certbot certonly \
+    --standalone \
+    --register-unsafely-without-email \
+    --rsa-key-size 4096 \
+    --agree-tos \
+    --force-renewal \
+    --domain $WEB_DOMAIN \
+    --staging

+You'll need to ensure that the volume path `/root/data/certbot` is consistent with the path used in the nginx.conf file.
+Let's Encrypt limits the number of certificates that can be generated in a given period of time; so use --staging to run as many dry-run attempts you like and finally remove it when all seems to be working fine.
+(It may also be convenient to create a cron script that periodically pauses the web server and launches the certificate renewal process, to get around the scheduled expiry.)

 ## Ongoing development
 There are lots of ways to improve this repository to make it a strong, generic starter for API-driven web applications.
 Any and all ideas are welcome by